edmundsj/temperatureController/README.rst

 Features
 ----------
-- Uses Arduino Nano for control, measurement
+- Uses Arduino Nano for control, measurement.
+- Computer-independent measurement and temperature control using on-board interface
-- Drives up to 8A of current through a thermoelectric cooler
+- Drives up to 8A of current through a thermoelectric cooler when powered by external power adapter, <1A when powered over USB.
 - Monitoring of actual current using a series sense resistor
 - Closed-loop control of temperature using MCP9808 remote temperature sensor
 - Two 3-digit 7-segment displays for temperature setpoint and measured value